 After all that excitement, it was time for lunch.

 There is something about fried chicken and biscuit that speaks to me on a level I can’t explain.
 I didn’t grow up with it, I didn’t even know what a biscuit was until four years ago, but I must have it whenever I see it on a menu.

 Cletus’ Chicken Shack is, unsurprisingly, located in The Simpsons area.
-Many guides recommend eating at The Hogs Head in Harry Potter, but we really didn’t fancy being halfway around the world, eating “British Classics”.
+Many guides recommend eating at The Hog’s Head in The Wizarding World of Harry Potter, but we really didn’t fancy being halfway around the world, eating “British Classics”.

 I ordered a Double Batter Chicken Platter (three pieces of chicken served with mash, gravy, corn on the cob and a biscuit) whilst Mr Fluskey plumped for a Chicken and Waffle Sandwich complete with maple syrup.
 The dishes weren’t cheap, but then it is a theme park.